 Just what will the mobiles be made of in 2020?
 Could be anybody’s guess, the mobile phone is moving at such a pace, who knows.
 Glass, carbon fiber, metal, plastic or maybe a new material we’ve never heard of?
 These are a few of the materials that we can think of, but what about the people that actually do this stuff for a living, make mobile phones for us to use?

-Who are designing the gadgets of tomorrow; what materials are they playing with at the moment?
+When designing the gadgets of tomorrow; what materials do they have in mind?

 “Whenever you design a new product, there are four areas you look at; Size, Eco, Performance, and Magic”, Claude Zellweger, creative director of industrial design agency One & Co.
 “Bioplastics will probably be the buzzword in 2015”, claims Zellweger pointing to the use of materials made from organic, bio-degradable materials.